princiya/princiya-blog/src/pages/hello-world/index.md

 So here I am, with a new digital garden of my own.

-The blog theme is based from [Dan Abramov's](https://github.com/gaearon/overreacted.io) personal [blog](https://overreacted.io/) with small tweaks.
+The blog theme is based from [Dan Abramov's](https://github.com/gaearon/overreacted.io) personal [blog](https://overreacted.io/) with tweaks to have tags.
 The CSS is inspired from [modernCSS.dev](https://moderncss.dev/).

 ## The `this` bug